sametcaka/SU2_wiki_images/Configuration-File.md

 The configuration file is a text file that contains a user's options for a particular problem to be solved with the SU2 suite.
 It is specified as an input upon execution of SU2 components.
 This section briefly describes the file format and other conventions.

-The SU2 configuration file name is typically carries a name of the form *filename.cfg*.
+The SU2 configuration file name typically carries a name of the form *filename.cfg*.
 The file extension .cfg is optional (this is our own convention), and the prefix can be any valid string with no spaces; e.g. config.cfg, su2-config.cfg, and flow_config.cfg are all suitable file names.

 **Note: An example configuration file, called config_template.cfg, can be found in the root SU2/ directory.
 The developers keep this file up to date with the latest options, and it serves as the first reference for the available options in SU2**